 The Politics of Water in the Fertile Crescent, Part 2: The Red-Dead Project Details

 The proposed project would consist of a 110 mile long conveyance channel, constructed from some combination of tunnels, pipelines, and/or canals.
-[Environmental Resources Management, a British consulting firm, is currently conducting an environmental and social assessment to evaluate the impact of various conduit options.]
 According to a recent article in The Jordan Times, the project is slated to pull between 1,000 and 2,000 million cubic meters of water from the Red Sea, produce 850 million cubic meters of desalinated water, and stabilize the Dead Sea between 410m and 420m below sea level by the target date of 2048.
 Amotz Asa-El, who writes for The Jerusalem Post, claims that the project would create a million jobs and satisfy 1/3 of Jordanian and Palestinian water needs.

 The hydropower plant is anticipated to produce between 150MW and 250MW of electricity, most of which would be used to pump sea water up 230m from the Red Sea’s Gulf of Aqaba; as a result, the desalination plant would, most likely, require a supplemental source of energy.